realph/gulp-zero/README.md

 ##Features
 - Compiles Sass
 - Minifies css
-- Browserify (lets you `require` packages installed via npm and bundles your JavaScript)
+- Browserify (lets you `require` packages installed via npm and bundle your JavaScript)
 - Minifies JS
 - Autoprefixer (adds vendor prefixes so you don't have to)
 - Browser reload on saved changes